AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Allowed File Types**

   Relevant only if `Allow File Uploads` is checked.
 A comma-separated list of file extensions with the "dot" separator.
 For example: .jpg, .jpeg, .png, .doc, .docx, .pdf.
-If any file types are specified, then those not specified are not allowed to be uploaded.
-Default is none specified such that** **all file types are allowed.
+If any file types are specified, then those not specified cannot be uploaded.
+Default is none specified such that **all** file types are allowed.

 * **Max Attach Image File Size**